 Lastly, work is now underway on the Schematic Design process.
 This process will take the community vision of the concept plan and work to start turning that into detailed documents that can be used for construction.
 For this work a team has been put together that will oversee the process:

-HECTOR (Damon and Jae) of Newark, New Jersey who led the concept planning process will be the overall project managers for this phase, working to ensure that the intent and vision of the Concept Design are well-interpreted and sensitively developed into schematic designs.
+- HECTOR (led by partners Jae Shin & Damon Rich) of Newark, New Jersey who led the concept design will continue as the Lead Designer for this phase, working to ensure that the intent and vision of the Concept Design are well-interpreted and sensitively developed into the Schematic Design.

 The surveying team was out in the park just this last week!